-Summer is right around the corner and we’re here help you get your son get ready for a great summer at Mowglis!
+Summer is in full swing at Mowglis and we’re here to help make sure your son has a GREAT summer at Mowglis!

-This page is a compilation of important information for the upcoming season and will help answer many questions.
+This page is THE go-to source for important information for the 2019 Mowglis season and will help answer many questions.
 You can see the full 2019 Mowglis events calendar here too.

 Communications from the Campers: Parents are assured of at least one letter from their son each week, as all campers are required to turn in a letter to gain admittance to lunch on Sunday.
 Nothing like a little motivation!
 To encourage additional communication from your son, equip him with postcards that are good for jotting quick notes each day or so.
 Don’t forget to send plenty of stamps, envelopes & writing paper.